In-Game-Collectables/IGC_Unity2021_URP/README.md

 Built on Unity version 2021.3.28f1.
 Works with URP

 This plugin will capture renders spun around a target object and export out a JSON file of the relative camera transforms.
-It can upload the necessary files to the IGC APII to process to re-create a printable mesh.
+It will upload the necessary files to the IGC API to process to re-create a printable mesh.

 ## How to use
 ### Step 1: Set Up